Rendering the Economic Fat for a Steady State Economy

 The objection is understandable from people long accustomed to ever-greater levels of consumption.
 But flip the perspective.
 Given our wealth, humanity has never been better positioned to absorb the transition to smaller economies than it is today.
 The 20th century was a period of enormous output, creating wealth—and waste—far beyond the material needs for a happy life.

-To the objection that we can “barely make ends meet,” I offer an overarching data point.
+To the objection that we can “barely make ends meet,” I offer a potent data point.
 Global income per person today is nearly 28 times greater than in 1960—even after stripping out inflation.
-Many of the people reading this, or their parents, were making ends meet well enough in 1960.
+Many Herald readers, or their parents, were likely making ends meet comfortably in 1960.
 The challenge today is not insufficient income, but inflated expectations.

-Many wealthy countries are awash in excess and waste.
-Therefore, we have ample opportunities to pare down our economies without enormous sacrifice.
+Indeed, many wealthy countries are awash in excess and waste.
+The upside to our cornucopian abundance is that we have ample opportunities to pare down our economies without enormous sacrifice.
 In fact, many of the opportunities to render the economic fat would likely make us better off.

-The greatest pain in our transition to a steady state economy is not likely to come from physical deprivation, but from a psychological shift.
-We face the challenge of accepting that many “essentials” of modern life are not essential at all.
-Many, in fact, are more like encumbrances.
+The greatest pain in our transition to a steady state economy is not likely to come from physical deprivation, but from a shift in psychology.
+We face the challenge of accepting that many “essentials” of modern life are not essential at all, and may even be encumbrances.
 Downshifting, individually and societally, could actually be liberating.
-We may even find, ironically, that life after excess is the richest life of all.
+We may even find that life after excess is the richest life of all.

 Tales of Excess